calvbore/zk-hello-world-noir/README.md

 import { InternalLeanIMT, LeanIMTData } from "@zk-kit/lean-imt.sol/LeanIMT.sol";
 ```

+If you try to deploy `YourContract` after importing this library you may run into issues right now.
+The fix for deploying the contract is covered at the end of this section.

 Instantiate a merkle tree data variable in `YourContract.sol`, make sure to use the `InternalLeanIMT` contract library for the struct!

 ```